-As of June 30, 2012, we maintained a \$1.084 billion credit facility (the "credit facility"), comprising \$859.3 million of term loans with maturities ranging from January 2015 to October 2017, and a \$225.2 million revolving credit facility, which is scheduled to expire on December 31, 2014.
-As of the same date, we had \$138.0 million of unused lines under the revolver, all of which were available to be borrowed and used for general corporate purposes, after giving effect to \$77.7 million of outstanding loans and \$9.5 million of letters of credit issued to various parties as collateral.
+As of September 30, 2012, we maintained a \$1.082 billion bank credit facility, comprising \$857.0 million of term loans with maturities ranging from January 2015 to October 2017, and a \$225.2 million revolver, which is scheduled to expire on December 31, 2014.
+As of the same date, we had no outstanding balance under the revolver and \$215.7 million of unused commitments, all of which were available to be borrowed and used for general corporate purposes, after giving effect to \$9.5 million of letters of credit issued thereunder to various parties as collateral.
+As of September 30, 2012, after giving effect to the \$96.0 million capital distribution to MCC, we would have had \$130.4 million of unused commitments under the revolver, all of which were available to be borrowed and used for general corporate purposes, after giving effect to \$85.3 million of outstanding loans and \$9.5 million of letters of credit.

 The credit facility is collateralized by our ownership interests in our operating subsidiaries, and is guaranteed by us on a limited recourse basis to the extent of such ownership interests.
-As of June 30, 2012, the credit agreement governing the credit facility required us to maintain a total leverage ratio (as defined) of no more than 5.5 to 1.0 and an interest coverage ratio (as defined) of no less than 2.0 to 1.0.
-The total leverage ratio covenant will be reduced to 5.0 to 1.0 commencing on October 1, 2012.
+As of September 30, 2012, the credit agreement governing the credit facility required us to maintain a total leverage ratio (as defined) of no more than 5.5 to 1.0 and an interest coverage ratio (as defined) of no less than 2.0 to 1.0.
+The total leverage ratio covenant was reduced to 5.0 to 1.0 on October 1, 2012.